 Sioux Falls man, former political operative sentenced to federal prison for fraud

-SIOUX FALLS, S.D.
-(Dakota News Now) - Paul Erickson, a former conservative political operative has been sentenced to seven years in federal prison for fraud following new scrutiny from his involvement with Maria Butina, a Russian agent, who attempted to gain political access.
+Paul Erickson, a former conservative political operative has been sentenced to seven years in federal prison for fraud following new scrutiny from his involvement with Maria Butina, a Russian agent, who attempted to gain political access.

 A judge handed that sentence down in federal court Monday.
 Last fall, Erickson pleaded guilty to wire fraud and money laundering charges.